VincentSaelzler/cookbook/_posts/2024-02-20-baked-ranch-chicken.md

 ## Bake
 Bake at 190c for about 25 minutes, until a thermometer reads 155°F when inserted into the thickest part of the chicken breast.

+## Next Time
+Try seasoning the chicken breading with a more generic herby blend.
+Then make ranch sauce separately and dip the chicken in.